A new year of Mustang means new colors. Sadly, it also means saying goodbye to some of our favorites.

 Antimatter Blue Metallic

-The real question with this yellow is whether we expect it to be a Mach 1 exclusive.
-Something about the color seems reminiscent of vintage muscle cars, and it would be a fitting choice for the Mach 1.
+Something about the color seems reminiscent of vintage muscle cars, making it a fitting choice for the Mach 1.
+But luckily, it won't just be a Mach 1 exclusive.

 Fighter Jet Gray

 This gray looks almost matte in pictures.
-Matte paint options tend to be premium, so it’s possible this is another Mach 1 or Shelby exclusive.
-The past several grays in this color range have been reserved for the Shelby GT350.
+Matte paint options tend to be premium, so it’s not surprising that you can only get this color on the Premium Mach 1.

 The name Fighter Jet Gray calls to mind the origin of the Mustang’s name, the P-51 Mustang.
-Referencing history could mean this is meant to be a Mach 1 option.
+This callback to history makes it the perfect paint option for the Mach 1.

 Carbonized Gray Metallic